 XI.
 SOCIAL EVENTS

-B. The BBQ is our first gathering once league play has begun is scheduled by the Executive Committee and is usually held in the spring.
-It provides an opportunity for Members to gather at the clubhouse after a round of golf at the Club House and enjoy lunch together.
+BBQ: The first gathering once league play has begun is scheduled by the Executive Committee and is usually held in the spring.
+It provides an opportunity for Members to gather at the clubhouse after a round of golf and enjoy lunch together.
 Members pay a luncheon fee to cover expenses.
 This event is announced and organized by the Vice-President.

-C. The Mid-Season Luncheon is our summer gathering that is usually held the Wednesday after the Captain’s Choice Tournament.
-The winners of the Captain’s Choice Tournament are recognized.
-Members pay a luncheon fee to cover expenses.
-A business meeting may be held at the discretion of the President
+Mid-Season Luncheon: A summer gathering is usually held the Wednesday after the Captain’s Choice Tournament where the winners of that tournament are recognized.
+Members pay a fee to cover luncheon expenses.
+A business meeting may be held at the discretion of the President.

-D. The Annual Awards Luncheon is held after the last week of play and is the day for awards, prizes, and the final business meeting of the season is always held on the first Wednesday of November.
+Annual Awards Luncheon: A day for awards, prizes, and the final business meeting of the season is always held on the first Wednesday of November.
 Members pay a luncheon fee to cover expenses.
 The committee organizing this event sends out the invitation to and collects fees from the Membership and oversees the event to its completion.
-Cash prizes that are not picked up at this luncheon must be claimed by the March Tee of the following season, or they will be returned to the League Secretary.
+Cash prizes that are not picked up at this luncheon must be claimed by the March Tee of the following season or they will be returned to the League Secretary.
 The Treasurer may consider extending the deadline to two weeks after the March Tee.

-PLAY READY GOLF: When the foursome in front of you is down the fairway far enough for you to safely hit the ball, you should tee off.
+Play Ready Golf: When the foursome in front of you is down the fairway far enough for you to safely hit the ball, you should tee off.
 Practice swings should be held to no more than two.

-FLIGHT OF BALL: Observe the flight of the ball for each player in your foursome ~~ it helps you and your partners locate balls and speeds up play.
+Flight of the Ball: Observe and follow the flight of the ball for each player in your foursome.
+It helps you and Members of your foursome to locate balls and speeds up play.

-PACE OF PLAY: Keep pull cart with you through the fairways.
-Park pull carts and power carts on the exit side of the green (between the pin and the next tee box) to speed play.
+The pace of Play: Keep your pull cart with you through the fairways.
+Park pull carts and power carts on the exit side of the green (between the green and the next tee box) to speed play.

-RECORDING SCORE: Leave the green as soon as your foursome has finished putting; record the score at the next tee box.
+Recording Scores: Leave the green as soon as your foursome has finished putting.
+Record and validate scores at the next tee box.

-BALL CHANGE: You may change your ball on any tee box ~~ advise your playing partners that you are doing so.
-A ball may not be changed during play except on the tee box.
+Ball Change: You may change your ball on any tee box.
+Advise your playing partners that you are doing so.
+You may not change a ball during play except at a tee box.

-ANNOUNCING THE STROKES: Upon reaching the green, announce your number of shots to that point.
-This will help in remembering the players’ strokes at each hole.
+Announcing the Strokes: Upon reaching the green, announce your number of shots to that point.
+This will help to remember the players’ strokes at each hole.